 The Company had no established stock ownership guidelines prior to 2007.
-In February 2007 the Board adopted guidelines for Board members that require Directors to obtain a minimum level of stock ownership in the Company within five years of their appointment to the Board.
+In February 2007 the Board adopted guidelines for non-executive Board members that require these directors to obtain a minimum level of stock ownership in the Company within three years of their appointment to the Board.
 This policy provided a transition period to enable current directors to comply with this new policy.
+The stock ownership policy requires the following for our non-executive directors: